-- The control does not require any labels to call any part program - The called NC program must not contain any % call into the calling NC program (an endless loop ensues) - The called NC program must not contain the miscellaneous functions M2 or M30.
-If you have defined subprograms with labels in the called NC program, you can then replace M2 or M30 with the D09 P01 +0 P02 +0 P03 99 jump function - If you want to call a ISO program, enter the file type .I after the program name. - You can also call an NC program with Cycle G39. - You can also call any NC program with the function Select the cycle (G::). - As a rule, Q parameters are effective globally with a program call with %.
+- The control does not require any labels to call an NC program. - The called NC program must not have a % call into the calling NC program (an endless loop ensues). - The called NC program must not contain the miscellaneous function M2 or M30.
+If you have defined subprograms with labels in the called NC program, then you can replace M2 or M30 with the jump function D09 P01 +0 P02 +0 P03 99. - If you want to call a ISO program, enter the file type .I after the program name. - You can also call an NC program with Cycle G39. - You can also call any NC program with the function Select the cycle (G::). - As a rule, Q parameters are effective globally with a program call with %.
 So please note that changes to Q parameters in the called NC program can also influence the calling NC program.